stavShukrun/lamda-s3/README.md

 # Infrasturcture
 Terraform source directory: ./infrastructure

-This project is configured to work with LocalStack, LocalAWS, Terraform and LocalTF.
+This project is configured to work with LocalAWS, Terraform and LocalTF.
 These tools simulate working with AWS locally by wrapping aroung the regular `aws` and `terraform` commands.

 In this environment instead of running a command with `aws` you should use `awslocal`